Skip to content

 Can I change my employer in Romania after arriving?+

-EU worker-mobility rules generally allow job changes after completing the work permit's initial term.
-Your Single Permit or Employee Card remains valid for the duration and can be transferred to a new employer in many cases — check country-specific rules with our counsellors.
+EU worker-mobility rules generally allow job changes after completing the initial work-permit term.
+Your Single Permit or Employee Card remains valid for its duration and can typically be transferred to a new employer — check country-specific rules with our counsellors.

 How do I send money home from Romania?+